CMJ-NBME Dissertation Fellowship

 This year, in partnership with CMJ, NBME will fund up to two outstanding advanced doctoral candidates so that they can devote themselves full-time to the completion of their dissertation.
 Each participant will receive a $30,000 stipend and will be expected to attend quarterly community of practice meetings as well as possible optional NBME programming.

 Please review the eligibility requirements diligently before submitting your application.
 Fellowship recipients will be selected by members of both the CMJ and NBME leadership teams.

-Completed applications must be submitted electronically no later than 11:59PM EST on May 15, 2023.
+Completed applications must be submitted electronically no later than 11:59PM EST on Friday, December 29th, 2023.
 Decisions will be made no later than March 1st, 2024.
 Fellowships may begin no earlier than June 1st, 2024.